 If you feel anxious or nervous about having a dental treatment or are a generally nervous dental patient, rest assured you’re not alone.
 It’s very common to be worried about going to the dentist, or even to experience dental phobia.
 At Lyme Bay Dental & Implant Clinic in Dorset we believe you deserve the best dental care possible.
 Our team are trained to alleviate any fears, and make sure you feel calm and in control during every single visit.

 We know that your dental health is intrinsically linked to your overall health, and that visiting the dentist as an emergency can be especially nerve-wracking.
 We recommend regular check ups to keep your visits stress-free, and to deal with any issues before they become a problem.

 A fresh start

-We ensure you have the best possible experience from the moment you step through the door.
-Our friendly team will put you at ease, and a comfortable reception, well supplied with magazines, complimentary refreshments and your choice of music, will help you feel relaxed.
+We will ensure you have the best possible experience from the moment you step through the door, whether you're a nervous dental patient or have a dental phobia.
+Our friendly team will put you at ease with a comfortable reception, well supplied with magazines, complimentary refreshments and your choice of music, will help you feel relaxed.

 Talk it through

 When it comes to fears and dental phobias, we understand the power of open communication.
 Your local Lyme Regis dentist in Dorset will spend time discussing with you any anxieties or concerns ahead of your treatment, and will continue to make sure that you are well-informed and cared for.
 Our practitioners are not only experts in their fields, but are sensitive and responsive to dental phobias and general anxieties.
 We offer a wealth of experience and tried-and-tested techniques to help you feel comfortable at every step, whether you are visiting for a routine check up or for further treatment.

 There are a number of ways to alleviate your dental anxieties, some of which you can put into practice before you even arrive.

 Book a morning appointment, so you’re not worried about it all day.